darkoandreev/d-ng-rating/README.md

 You need to have an Angular project with the supported Angular version.
 We strongly recommend using Angular CLI for this.

-You also need to add FontAwesome angular package to your application.
-The package can be foung [HERE](https://www.npmjs.com/package/@fortawesome/angular-fontawesome)

 After installing the above dependencies, install **d-ng-rating** via: